logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

 If a field is mapped as a string, Kibana won’t allow you to run any mathematical queries on the field.
 If it's an analyzed field, such as `message`, `tags`, or `geoip_location`, Kibana won't let you use it in an alert, a visualization, or a `group by` rule.

-{% include /arrays_in_kibana/array_note.md %}

 ## Managing field mappings

-To make your search engine queries and analytics more effective, each field in your parsed logs is mapped to a data type.

 Use field mapping to override dynamic mapping and resolve mapping errors for your ingested logs.
 The changes you make on the **Field mappings** page won't affect the logs that are already ingested.